dmbarbour/wikilon/docs/AwelonLang.md

 ## Hierarchical Dictionaries

 Awelon supports a simple model for hierarchical structure.

-The motivation is to support dictionary passing or synchronizing application patterns and corresponding security models that are otherwise difficult to represent.
-Awelon dictionaries are most readily referenced and shared via secure hash, so we leverage that here:
+Words of qualified form `foo@dict` reference the meaning of `foo` as defined in child dictionary `dict`.
+We can also express ad-hoc computations within a child dictionary: `[42 foo]@d == [42@d foo@d]`.
+This naturally extends to texts like `"hello"@d == [104 "ello" :]@d`, but annotations cannot be qualified.
+This namespace qualifier is second-class, and no space is permitted between the word or block and its qualifier.

+A child dictionary is represented within a dictionary patch via secure hash:

         secureHashOfPatch1
         secureHashOfPatch2